mfouilleul/mysql-benchbox/README.md

 # Requirements

-BenchBox is based on SysBench, the versions currently supported are SysBench 0.4x and SysBench 0.5 (Recommended).
+BenchBox is based on SysBench, the version currently supported is SysBench 0.5.

 Prerequisites for BenchBox Perl Scripts:
 - SysBench 0.5